vincentschen/curriculum-network/README.md

     git clone https://github.com/gkovacs/curriculum-network
     cd curriculum-network

-Now register for the [Bing Search API](https://datamarket.azure.com/dataset/bing/search), go to [Account Information](https://datamarket.azure.com/account), and create a file .getsecret.yaml and paste in the Primary Account Key on that page.
+Now register for the [Bing Search API](https://datamarket.azure.com/dataset/bing/search), go to [Account Information](https://datamarket.azure.com/account), see your Primary Account Key on that page, and paste it into a file .getsecret.yaml inside the curriculum-network directory:

     bing_account_key: your_primary_account_key_goes_here